rosiel/islandora_solution_packs_tutorial/README.md

 * display - how does the object's page look?
 * delete/purge - does the deletion cascade?

 Objects may be simple or complex, but will always represent a digital asset in a meaningful way.
+Example: https://github.com/Islandora/islandora_solution_pack_image

 ## Note on where to implement hooks
 Implement `hook_foo()` with a function in your `solution_pack_name.module` file named `solution_pack_name_foo()`.
 If it's not in the `.module` file, it won't be seen by Drupal.
 If your module isn't enabled, it won't be seen either.